RB100-git/Brand-Sentiment-Analysis/README.md

 Random Forest Classifier,                          Logistic Regression,                      Decision Tree Classifier, KNeighbors Classifier,                                      SVC,                             Naïve-Bayes Classifier

-*Model Selection*
+*Model Selection*:

-Here we are using cross validaton by using all of the classification algorithms first to select the best peforming model.
+Here we have done cross validaton by using all of the classification algorithms first to select the best performing model.